lorenzospanio/Object-Oriented-DES-in-MATLAB/README.md

 1. Clone the repository or download all the `.m` files into a single folder.
 2. In the MATLAB command window, navigate to the folder containing the project files.
 3. Open the `test2.m` script.
-4. Modify the simulation parameters within this file as needed (e.g., arrival rates, service times, number of simulations).
+4. Modify the simulation parameters within this file as needed (arrival rates, service times, number of simulations).
 5. Run the `test2.m` script